material-motion/material-motion/starmap/specifications/streams/connections/Writeable.md

   - /starmap/specifications/streams/connections/Readable
 ---

-# Writeable specification
+# Writable specification

-This is the engineering specification for the `Writeable` abstract types.
+This is the engineering specification for the `Writable` abstract types.

 ## Overview

-`Writeable` defines an interface for writing a value to a target object.
+`Writable` defines an interface for writing a value to a target object.

 ## MVP